 - Add a tablespoon of vinegar.
 Swirl the water around to create a vortex.

-- Drop and egg down into the water, try and go close to the edge.
-Then follow with the rest, making sure not to hit the previous eggs.
+- Drop an egg down into the water, and go close to the edge.
+Then follow with the rest, making sure not to hit the last eggs.